NicBeltramelli/zen/README.md

 [![Build Status](https://img.shields.io/travis/NicBeltramelli/genesis-advanced.svg?style=for-the-badge)](https://travis-ci.org/NicBeltramelli/genesis-advanced)

-Genesis Advanced is a starter child theme for the Genesis Framework widh a modern development workflow.
+Genesis Advanced is a starter child theme for the Genesis Framework with a modern development workflow.

 Tested up to WordPress 5.2.1 and Genesis 2.10.1.